 What is Extreme Poverty?

 Extreme poverty is defined by the World Bank as living on an average of US $1.90 a day or less.
 They estimate that 1.44 billion people live in this condition.
 But extreme poverty is multidimensional and measured beyond income.
 Some of the additional indicators reflecting acute deprivations are with respect to health, education, and standard of living.
 This is measured by the Multidimensional Poverty Index.
 Based on this index, 1.6 billion people are identified as multidimensionally poor.

-Extreme Poverty is Intolerable and must be Eliminated
+Extreme Poverty is Inexcusable and must be Eliminated

 Our vision is a world free from the ravages of extreme poverty, where all people are treated with dignity and valued for who they are and the unique contribution they bring.